weipin/jewzruxin/README.md

 Handle response
 ----
 ### Status code
-After a `HTTPCycle` successfully retrieves response, you can check the HTTP status code through the property `statusCode` of HTTPResponse:
+After a `HTTPCycle` successfully retrieves response, you can examine the HTTP status code through the property `statusCode` of HTTPResponse:
 ```
 cycle.response.statusCode
 ```